Volpix28/NAOsolutions/README.md

 ## setting up everything thats needed

-- build docker container with the python.dockerfile and the requirements.txt file
+- build docker container with the python.dockerfile and the requirements.txt file and cofigure bind mount to exchange data between docker and the local system
 - go to python3/main.py and start the API
 - go to python2/main.py and adjust the connection settings (NAOIP & BASE_API).
 Attention: When using Windows you will need to enter the IP Adress of your WSL (use ipconfig/all for looking up)
 - start the script